snaptortoise/gravity-forms-minmax/readme.txt

 2. Upload the entire `gravityforms-minmax` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Changelog ==

+0.2.0: June 7, 2018

+- MIN/MAX functions can now accommodate *any* number of arguments.